jrcrenn/Dashboard/README.md

 The purpose of this project is to implement a web application that works like Netvibes.

-# Lancement #
+# Launch #

-- Aller dans le dossier racine (DEV\_dashboard\_2019)
+- Go to the root folder (DEV \ _dashboard \ _2019)

-- Exécuter la commande : npm install
+- Run the command: npm install

-- Exécuter la commande : docker-compose up --build
+- Run the command: docker-compose up --build

-- Le site devrait se lancer sur un navigateur (localhost:8080)
+- The site should launch on a browser (localhost: 8080)

-## Inscription - Authentification ##
+## Registration - Authentication ##

-- Inscription et Authentification au niveau local avec adresse mail et mot de passe
+- Registration and authentication at the local level with email address and password
-- Authentification avec OAuth2 (Google et Facebook)
+- Authentication with OAuth2 (Google and Facebook)

-## Liste des services ##
+## List of services ##

 ### Youtube ###

-- Permet de regarder une vidéo.
+- Allows you to watch a video.

-- Permet de voir le nombre de vues.
+- View the number of views.

-- Permet de voir les likes et les dislike.
+- Lets see the likes and dislike.

-### Météo ###
+### Weather ###

-- Permet de voir la température d'un ville.
+- Allows you to see the temperature of a city.

-### Cinéma ###
+### Cinema ###

-- Permet de voir le classement d'un film, sa popularité, son affiche et sa date de création.
+- Lets see the rating of a movie, its popularity, its poster and its date of creation.

-### Contenu pour adultes ###
+### Adult content ###

-- Permet de regarder des vidéos de contenu pour adultes.
+- Lets watch adult content videos.

 ## Techno ##
 ### FrontEnd ###